-Dissertation Project:
+Ongoing Project:

 The Ethics of Humor

-My dissertation concerns the kinds of moral criticisms that are, and are not, appropriate to issue to humor-sharers.
+My humor ethics research concerns the kinds of moral criticisms that are, and are not, appropriate to issue to humor-sharers.
 How can we tell whether a joke is cruel, or racist, or misanthropic, as opposed to being just good fun?
 I argue that existing writing on humor ethics is largely unhelpful when it comes to answering questions like this, because it features arguments about humor that apply equally well to non-humorous speech.
 This is a problem: humor is clearly subject to a different set of moral rules than other forms of speech – think, for example, of the ways you can insult your friends jokingly, where saying the same things seriously would be awful – and the job of humor ethicists is to determine exactly what these idiosyncratic rules are.
 Mapping the points at which the moral rules that apply to jokes diverge from those regarding non-jokes is the guiding aim of my dissertation.

 Criticizing jokes is complicated by the fact that humor is not literal: so, if I tell a joke that plays upon the idea that Scots are cheap, it would not be fair to report that I claimed that Scots are cheap.
 Likewise, jokes can be enjoyed from multiple epistemic ‘angles’ – so you also cannot claim that a person would need to believe that Scots are cheap to find my joke funny.
 However, I make the case that humor relies on an interplay between something an audience considers unremarkable, and something it considers outrageous or unexpected – and this link between the success of a joke and its audience’s epistemic set is the key to establishing the kinds of moral criticisms of humor we can be justified in making.
 A joke can be based on premises that are especially accessible to bigots – and it is in virtue of this fact that we can justifiably consider a joke bigoted.
 A joke that is sufficiently proportionally likely to be enjoyed by bigots is a bigoted joke; one that is sufficiently likely to be enjoyed by right-thinking audiences is a non-bigoted joke.

-Upcoming Research Projects:
+Current and Upcoming Projects:

 “To VAR or Not To VAR?
 Some Common Mistakes in The Popular Discussion of Sport.”